You are currently viewing EUDIS Hackathon First Edition 2024

 • Johan Truyens, Defense Innovation Board Member, Belgian Defence

-• Pierre de Oliveira Béghin, Belgian Naval Component of the Armed Forces (COMOPSNAV), Naval Policy Staff Operations & Cooperations, Belgian Defence
+• Pierre de Oliveira Béghin, COMOPSNAV, Naval Policy Staff Operations & Cooperations, Belgian Defense

-• Edouard Geoffrois, European Defence Fund SNE, European Commission Directorate-General for Defence Industry and Space (DG DEFIS) DG DEFIS
+• Edouard Geoffrois, European Defence Fund SNE, European Commission DG DEFIS

 • Federica Nocerino, Communications and Marketing Manager, Linux Foundation Europe, Google Women Techmakers Brussels Lead, GDG Brussels Organizer

-During this weekend, participants challenged their knowledge on the field, discussed with experts, connected with key professionals, and tried to answer defence needs by using the inside information provided by the mentors.
+The event took place between 31st May and last until 2nd June 2024.
+Participants challenged their field knowledge, discussed it with experts, and connected with key professionals.
+They tried to answer defence needs by using the inside information provided by the mentors.

-Participants had to present their proposals in front of two Juries along with a crowded audience for the first time.
+Participants had to present their proposals to two Juries and a crowded audience.
 The Jury of Honour was composed of the following:

 • Colonel Gunther Godfridis, Head of Cyber Development & Readiness of the Cyber Command, Belgian defence